 About the project

-The Visual Impact Provision project in the Eryri National Park aims to reduce the visual impact of National Grid’s overhead line across the Dwyryd Estuary from Penrhyndeudraeth to Llandecwyn near Porthmadog.
+The Visual Impact Provision project in Eryri National Park aims to reduce the visual impact of National Grid’s overhead line across the Dwyryd Estuary from Minffordd to Llandecwyn.

 Stakeholders have agreed that the best way to achieve this is to remove a section of this overhead line and replace it with electricity cables buried in a tunnel underground.
 It represents a major opportunity to conserve and enhance the natural beauty, wildlife and environmental heritage of this precious landscape of Eryri.

 The section of overhead line

 The section of overhead line to be removed runs from the Garth Sealing End Compound (SEC) near Minffordd and crosses the Dwyryd Estuary in Penrhyndeudraeth, where it enters the western edge of the National Park.
 It then continues eastwards up to just beyond Llandecwyn.

 Please click on the link below to see a map of the existing transmission line, the tunnel route and the locations for the tunnel head houses and sealing end compound.

 The section of overhead line, constructed in 1966, is part of the 400kV electricity route connecting the 400kV Pentir substation near Bangor with the former Trawsfynydd Power Station, now a 400kV substation.